davidtaing/serverless-webhook-client/README.md

 - SST - framework used to scaffold resources on AWS via infrastructure as code
 - ElectroDB - Single-Table design oriented framework for DynamoDB (WIP)

+- Golang for our send-webhook lambda function which is used to demo this application.

 ### Infrastructure

 - API Gateway